Tutorials15 min read

 Key Takeaways

-• A SonicJS collection is a single TypeScript file that produces a database schema, an admin UI, and a typed REST API.
+• A SonicJS collection is a single TypeScript file that produces an admin UI and a typed REST API โ€” content is stored in the shared documents table, not a per-collection table.

 • 30+ field types cover every real-world content shape โ€” text, media, references, arrays, objects, blocks.